-The pharmacy was located in the centre of Budleigh Salterton.
-The pharmacy had recently merged with a second, larger branch of the chain, which had subsequently closed.
+The pharmacy was in the town of Tiverton.
 The pharmacy was large enough for its volume of business.
 A spacious retail and waiting area led to the healthcare counter.
 This then led through to a large dispensary.
-To the rear there was an office and staff facilities.
+On the first floor were a stock room and several large office spaces.
+One of the offices was used for the assembly and checking of medicines dispensed into multi-compartment compliance packs.
+This gave the dispensers space and the ability to work without distraction.